swilgosz/hanamimastery/data/episodes/44-github-integration.md

 end
 ```

+Now we can save them to the database.

+### Importing to DB

-Because I often will import multiple objects, I'll use a custom command named `multi_insert`, that can insert an array of objects at once.
+[🎬 36] Because I often will import multiple objects, I'll use a custom command named `multi_insert`, that can insert an array of objects at once.

 ```ruby
 def call(params)